cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

     }
 }
 ```
-Looks like this solution is much cleaner and requires less code than the option with the intermediate DBO object but things can get really messy when we want to fetch data for more than one user and the relation between user and address is one-to-many:
+Looks like this solution is much cleaner and requires less code than the option with the intermediate DBO object, but things can get really messy when we want to fetch data for more than one user and the relation between user and address is one-to-many:

 ```cs
 public async Task<IReadOnlyCollection<User>> GetAllUsers(IDbConnection connection)